-I am a composer, theorist, guitarist, and educator.
-I served as Visiting Assistant Professor of Music Composition and Music Technology at Clark University in Worcester, Massachusetts, from Fall 2015 through Spring 2018 and have just now returned to Ottawa, Ontario.
-I am looking for new opportunities in music, production, and teaching.
+I am a composer, theorist, guitarist, and educator, currently freelancing in the Ottawa area.
+I served as Visiting Assistant Professor of Music Composition and Music Technology at Clark University in Worcester, Massachusetts, from Fall 2015 through Spring 2018.
+I currently teach guitar (and bass and ukulele), music theory, and music technology/recording/production.
+J’enseigne en français ainsi qu’en anglais.

-Prior to teaching music technology, I have previously taught subjects including music theory, counterpoint, analysis, popular music, and world music at University of Ottawa, Carleton University, University of Regina, and University of Windsor, and have privately taught guitar, theory, and songwriting.
+As concerns university-level teaching: prior to teaching music technology, I have previously taught subjects including music theory, counterpoint, analysis, popular music, and world music at University of Ottawa, Carleton University, University of Regina, and University of Windsor.
 I completed my PhD in music composition through the State University of New York at Buffalo in 2011.
 I completed my undergraduate studies at Carleton University in Ottawa in 1997 and my MA in composition at York University in Toronto in 2005.